The Evolution of the HR Operating Model.

 Drivers of HR Transformation

-The core of the HR model nowadays consists of the HR Business Partner (BPs) roles, supported by a central team and tthe platform for transactional services, and a group of specialists in Centers of Expertise (COEs).
+Nowadays, the core of the most chosen HR model by organisations consists of HR Business Partner (BPs) roles, supported by a central team and the platform for transactional services, and a group of specialists in Centres of Expertise (COEs).
 HR resources were taken out the teams, and functions were created in the central COEs and in HR services provider team (Shared Services in-house or outsourced).

 The methodologies used are lean and agile, and are being applied to also other areas of business, including the HR function.